Vermont Catamounts: Nickname and mascot history

 For a brief time between 1968 and 1969 UVM had a live mascot named "Rink".
 Rink was a puma cub born in captivity at a Peoria, Illinois zoo and owned by avid hockey fans Nancy and Robert "Tiny" Leggett, of South Burlington, VT.
 As Rink grew from 10 lbs to over 100 lbs the couple became unable to care for him and were reported plans to donate him to Canada's Granby Zoo.

 Kitty Catamount joined Charlie as a "Catamount Couple" and the two mascots were married at a UVM hockey game in the 1970s.

+A taxidermied catamount named Greta is kept on display in the UVM Dudley H. Davis Student Center, as of 2023.
+Prior to her restoration in 2021, she was kept in the UVM Marsh Life Science building.
+Greta is one of 15 remaining specimens of her species.
+She also has multiple student-run Instagram pages (@greta_uvm, @officialgretathecatamount).

 In a rebranding of mascots, Rally Cat was introduced in 2003.

 Facilities

-As of 2020 Vermont is in the process of replacing Patrick Gym.
-The new arena named the Tarrant Center is being constructed next to Gutterson Field House and will have a capacity of 3,200 people.
+As of 2025, Vermont is in the process of replacing Patrick Gym with a new arena called the Tarrant Center, although construction is on pause with no timeline to resume.